Understanding the importance of map scale

 It’s an important cartographic element that can greatly improve your understanding of the level of detail in a map.
 Maps differ greatly in terms of scale, from 1:100,000,000 (a map of the whole world) to as small as a backyard.

 As you explore different maps, you can see that no two maps are alike.
-Different scales present different features, and each one has its own advantages and disadvantages.
+Different scales present different features.
+Each one has its own advantages and disadvantages.

 Now that you know about different types of maps, you can begin to appreciate the concept of map scales.